CarlColijn/Jazillionth/README.md

   When you set this option to `false`, Jazillionth will not start automatically when the test suite page has loaded.
 If you want the tests to start at another time (for example after pressing a button on the test suite page or after waiting for some AJAX request to finish first), you can set this to `false` and explicitly call `StartTests()` on the Jazillionth object when you are ready to start the tests.
 * option `OnBeforePageTests`<br>
   A user-defined event handler to run before the test sets for each page under test have started.
 By that time the page is fully loaded and ready, and Jazillionth has already accessed the page under test's details.
 If you want to access additional content and functionality from the current page under test and perform some extra set-up before running your tests, you can do so in this event handler.<br>
-  It's signature should be `OnBeforePageTests(jazil, testPage)`.  `jazil` is the fully set-up Jazillionth object doing the tests, and `testPage` is the TestPage object returned by the original call to `AddPageToTest`.
+  Its signature should be `OnBeforePageTests(jazil, testPage)`.  `jazil` is the fully set-up Jazillionth object doing the tests, and `testPage` is the TestPage object returned by the original call to `AddPageToTest`.
 You can return `true` to stop all tests in their tracks at this point; returning in any other way will make the tests continue.
 * option `OnAfterPageTests`<br>
   A user-defined event handler to run after each page under test is tested.
-It's signature should be `OnAfterPageTests(jazil, testPage, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, and `testedOK` is a boolean indicating if all tests ran OK for this page.
+Its signature should be `OnAfterPageTests(jazil, testPage, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, and `testedOK` is a boolean indicating if all tests ran OK for this page.
 * option `OnBeforeSetTests`<br>
   A user-defined event handler to run before the tests for each test set on a page under test have started.
 If you want to access additional content and functionality from the current page under test and perform some extra set-up before running your tests, you can do so in this event handler.<br>
-  It's signature should be `OnBeforeSetTests(jazil, testPage, testSet)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, and `testSet` is the TestSet object returned by the original call to `AddTestSet`.
+  Its signature should be `OnBeforeSetTests(jazil, testPage, testSet)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, and `testSet` is the TestSet object returned by the original call to `AddTestSet`.
 You can return `true` to stop all tests in their tracks at this point; returning in any other way will make the tests continue.
 * option `OnAfterPageTests`<br>
   A user-defined function to run after each test set on a page under test is tested.
-It's signature should be `OnAfterSetTests(jazil, testPage, testSet, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, `testSet` is the TestSet object returned by the original call to `AddTestSet`, and `testedOK` is a boolean indicating if all tests ran OK for this test set.
+Its signature should be `OnAfterSetTests(jazil, testPage, testSet, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, `testSet` is the TestSet object returned by the original call to `AddTestSet`, and `testedOK` is a boolean indicating if all tests ran OK for this test set.

-If you let Jazillionth pause it's testing, then you can continue the tests at a later time by calling `ContinueTests` on the Jazillionth object.
+If you let Jazillionth pause its testing, then you can continue the tests at a later time by calling `ContinueTests` on the Jazillionth object.
 For a more finely controlled code execution flow you can pass an optional boolean argument to indicate you want a delayed continuation.
 With delayed continuation the tests will only resume running after your current script is done.
 (This is arranged via a setTimeout with a delay of zero.)

 <a name="tweaking"></a>
 ## Tweaking and advanced functionality

 The presentation of the test results and the exact working of Jazillionth can be changed.
 To do so, pass in an extra 2nd 'options' key/value dictionary object when creating the Jazillionth object.
-You do not have to specify all individual options; if one is missing, it's default value is used instead.
+You do not have to specify all individual options; if one is missing, its default value is used instead.

 The complete list of all Jazillionth options is:

 * `resultElementSpec`: jQuery element selector (default: `undefined`)<br>
   By default, Jazillionth will append a <div> element at the end of the test suite page's content and place the test results in there.
 If you want the test results to appear somewhere else, specify the jQuery element selector for that location.
-The receiving element will also get it's background color set to the resulting test outcome color.
+The receiving element will also get its background color set to the resulting test outcome color.
 * `iframeElementSpec`: jQuery element selector (default: `undefined`)<br>
   By default, Jazillionth will append an <iframe> element at the end of the test suite page's content and load the page under test in there.
 If you want to use your own iframe for this, specify the jQuery element selector for that iframe.
 * `passColor`: css color code (default: `'#008000'`)<br>